sleeptoken/zettelkasten/Android Permission Overview.md

 #### Android core source code (permissions)

+Also have a look at the Android core [AndroidManifest.xml](https://android.googlesource.com/platform/frameworks/base.git/+/refs/heads/main/core/res/AndroidManifest.xml) for a huge list of default permissions.
 So when a vendor like Google builds their Android image, this file decides how the permissions behave.

 the `android:protectionLevel="normal"`, which means regular apps can get this permission simply by adding a `<user-permission>` tag in their Android  manifest.

 ### References
 [Android Permissions](https://app.hextree.io/courses/android-permissions/permission-overview)